monicahq/monica/CONTRIBUTING.md

 First off, thank you for considering contributing to Monica.
 We need people like you to make Monica the best tool it can be.

-Before you do anything else, please read the README.md of this project first.
+Before you do anything else, please read the [README.md](readme.md) of this project first.
 This is where we highlight the vision and the strategy.
 Please make sure you accept this vision before contributing to this project.

+If you want to contribute to the translation / localization of Monica, please head over to [Crowdin](https://crowdin.com/project/monicahq) where we manage our localization files.

 ### 1. Where do I go from here?